 Design Direction / Art Direction

-To challenge the stigma around substance misuse, Us Weekly partnered with the harris project to reframe decades of celebrity gossip through a new lens, one that reveals the often-overlooked link between substance use and underlying mental health conditions.
+To challenge stigma around substance misuse, Us Weekly partnered with The Harris Project to reframe celebrity gossip through a lens that highlights the often-overlooked connection between substance use and mental health.

-We worked closely with Us Weekly’s editorial teams — both print and digital — to craft a campaign that felt seamless and intentional across every touchpoint.
-Together, we revisited real headlines and stories, rewriting them with empathy and clinical insight to show the human experience behind the scandal.
+I led the design system, working closely with Us Weekly’s editorial teams across print and digital to create a seamless, intentional campaign.
+We revisited real headlines and stories, rewriting them with empathy and clinical insight to show the human experience behind the scandal.

 A black and white image of a magazine spread featuring a person with tattoos on their face and neck, resting their chin on their hand, with text about Aaron Carter's final days and coping with co-occurring disorders.